‘The deals are just horrible’: Shoppers say a lack of holiday discounts has dampened spending

 Clothing brand Express, cosmetics chain Ulta Beauty and big-box retailer Dick’s Sporting Goods are among those that have pulled back on promotions.
 Bath & Body Works, the mall mainstay known for its “buy 2, get 1 free” deals, is limiting clearance sales and storewide discounts while raising prices on popular items like candles and wallflower heaters.

-“We’ve been able to keep promotion levels at or below where we were in 2020 and meaningfully below where we were in 2019,” chief executive Andrew Meslow said in an earnings call last month.
+“We’ve been able to keep promotion levels at or below where we were in 2020 and meaningfully below where we were in 2019,” Bath & Body Works chief executive Andrew Meslow said in an earnings call last month.

 It’s a stark reversal from what consumers have been conditioned to expect in the dozen years since the Great Recession.
 Retailers’ reliance on flashy promotions to attract shoppers quickly became a “race to the bottom,” particularly among mid-tier brands that tried to outdo one another with “40 percent off everything” sales, said Milton Pedraza, chief executive of the Luxury Institute, a consulting and research firm.